Vikas Divyakirti: Early life and education

-He later earned Bachelor of Laws from Faculty of Law, University of Delhi and then Master of Philosophy, and also Doctor of Philosophy in Hindi literature from University of Delhi.
+He later obtained a Bachelor of Laws degree and completed Master of Philosophy and Doctor of Philosophy in Hindi literature from the University of Delhi.

 Career

+Divyakirti began his career as a teacher at colleges affiliated with the University of Delhi.

-After completing his master's degree, Divyakirti started teaching at Pannalal Girdharlal Dayanand Anglo Vedic College and Maharaja Agrasen College, both at University of Delhi as an assistant professor.In 1996, he cleared the UPSC Civil Services Examination on his first attempt with an All India Rank (AIR) of 384 in 1996.
-After training at Institute of Secretariat Training and Management, he was inducted into Central Secretariat Service by Government of India.
-He served as section officer at Department of Official Language in Ministry of Home Affairs, New Delhi.
+In 1996, he cleared the UPSC Civil Services Examination and got All India Rank (AIR) of 384.
+He joined the Central Secretariat Service of the Government of India and served as section officer at Department of Official Language in Ministry of Home Affairs in New Delhi, and resigned four months later.

-He resigned from service after a year and continued teaching.
-In 1999, he founded Drishti IAS Coaching Institute in Mukherjee Nagar, Delhi.
-His notable students include - Manoj Sharma, Shraddha Sharma.
+In 1999, he founded Drishti IAS in Mukherjee Nagar, Delhi.